Skip to main content

 • Omega - GimbalPitchDegree + 90 degrees as it's reversed (Straight down nadir should be 0 degrees).

-• Phi - GimbalRollDegree - Zeroed out (based on Pix4D docs)
+• Phi - GimbalRollDegree - 0 or 180 values are common.
+(Pix4D docs)

 • Accuracy Vert - RtkStdHgt